Disordered impenetrable two-component fermions in one dimension: Clean 1D Hubbard model and its strong coupling limit

-In the limit of {\it infinitely} strong repulsion, $U\to + \infty$, the exchange constant~$J$ in the $t\!-\!J$ model vanishes and one obtaines the so-called $t\!-\!0$ model described by the Hamiltonian \be H_{t-0} = - t \; {\mathsf P} \sum_{j=1}^{L} \sum_{\sigma=\uparrow,\downarrow} \left( c_{j,\sigma}^{\dag} c_{j+1, \sigma} + \text{H.c.} \right) {\mathsf P}, \ee where the Hermitian operator \be = \prod_{j=1}^L\left( 1 - n_{j, \uparrow} n_{j, \downarrow} \right) \ee satisfies~${\mathsf P}^2 ={\mathsf P}$ and projects out the states with doubly occupied sites.
-Thus, the physical Hilbert space becomes~$3^L$-dimensional, since the state~$c_{j,\uparrow}^{\dag} c_{j,\downarrow}^{\dag} \ket{0}_j$ in Eq.~(\ref{4d_local_Hilbert_space}) is separated from the rest by an infinite energy.
-By transferring in Eq.~(\ref{t_0_Hamiltonian}) the left projector~${\mathsf P}$ through the sums over $j$ and $\sigma$ to the right, one can rewrite the $t\!-\!0$ Hamiltonian as \be \ee where~$n_j = n_{j,\uparrow} + n_{j,\downarrow}$, and the projector~${\mathsf P}$ in Eq.~(\ref{t_0_Hamiltonian_v2}) can be safely omitted and restored at will since the Hamiltonian~(\ref{t_0_Hamiltonian_v2}) acts on the projected Hilbert space~${\mathsf P}\otimes_{j=1}^L{\cal H}_j$.
-Thus, for any eigenstate~$\ket{\Psi}$ of the Hamiltonian~(\ref{t_0_Hamiltonian_v2}) one has~${\mathsf P} \ket{\Psi} = \ket{\Psi}$.
-For the sake of clarity we explicitly keep the projector~${\mathsf P}$ in the Hamiltonian, unless specified otherwise.
-The $t-0$~model in Eq.~(\ref{t_0_Hamiltonian_v2}) possesses all symmetries of the Hubbard Hamiltonian~(\ref{Hubbard_H_gen}) with a finite~$U$, plus an additional one.
+The $t-0$~model in Eq.~(\ref{t_0_Hamiltonian_v2}) possesses all conservation laws of the Hubbard Hamiltonian~(\ref{Hubbard_H_gen}) with a finite~$U$, plus an additional one.
 Indeed, since the doubly occupied states are not allowed in the $U \to + \infty$ limit, particles can not exchange their positions.
 As a result, the {\it spin pattern}, or ordering, is conserved.
 For open boundary conditions, the spin pattern is frozen and the spin degrees of freedom are completely decoupled from the charge sector.
 On the other hand, for periodic boundary conditions the situation is more subtle.
 In this case, because of the hopping between the boundary sites, the spin pattern can change, but only in a cyclic way.
 This cyclic change in the spin pattern results in the coupling between the charge and spin degrees of freedom.